rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 Does that look scary?
 A little bit, maybe.
 At the very least it's probably fair to say that manually writing HTML isn't very popular amonst most programmers.
-Therefor there are quite a few tools that make our lives easier.
+Therefore there are quite a few tools that make our lives easier.
 And your task is to write such a tool.

 Also, this exercise should actually be easier for you to complete.
 You already